revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 - Triple quotes ''" or '" are string delimiters that can span multiple lines in Python.Triple quotes are used when combining multiple lines or enclosing a string that has a mix of single and double quotes.

 </blockquote>

 </details>

 ---

-10. Consider the string "Python Online Training" as an example.How do I get output as ['Python', 'Online', 'Training'?.Which process produces this result?
+10.Consider the string "Python Online Training" as an example.How do I get output as ['Python', 'Online', 'Training'?.Which process produces this result?

 ![Simple](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)